andrewfavor95/polydiff/benchmark/README.md

 the trb file (each command-line flag becomes a column), and saves it to combined_metrics.csv.

+### LigandMPNN
+By default, the benchmarking scripts run regular MPNN, which does not take into account small molecule ligands.
+To use LigandMPNN instead, include the flag `--use_ligand` to the `pipeline.py` or `mpnn_designs.py` scripts.
+This assumes that you've set up the benchmark with a ligand input to `run_inference.py`.

+To generate a params file, export the small molecule ligand from PyMOL into mol2 format and then run the following:

+    /software/rosetta/main/source/scripts/python/public/molfile_to_params.py --keep-names --clobber  ../LIGANDNAME.mol2 -n LIGANDNAME

+You can use both MPNN and ligandMPNN on the same set of designs.
+These are indicated in the output CSV by a boolean column `mpnn` or `ligmpnn`.

 ### Diversity-adjusted success rate
 To obtain a final benchmark metric that represents success rate at varying metric thresholds and structural diversities: